IBM/data-prep-kit/doc/repo.md

 * test-src - test python tests in the test directory
 * test-image - build and test the docker image for the transform

+Please also consult [transform project conventions](../transforms#transform-project-conventions) for additional considerations when developing transforms.

 ### Transforms and KFP
 The kfp_ray directories in the transform projects provide